-If you still have this problem after going through the above instruction, contact your local customer support.
-Collect information required for troubleshooting (refer to the Section "Collecting Troubleshooting Information").
+If you still have this problem after going through the above instruction, contact field engineers.
+Collect information required for trouble-shooting (refer to the Section "Collecting Troubleshooting Information").

 reason indicates the reason why a direction was invalidated.

 6905 Automatic resource registration processing is aborted due to mismatch instance number of logical device between nodes.